Del Lord: Career

-In 1936 a Canadian law required that American studios would have to release a certain quota of Canadian-made films in order to distribute their own Hollywood productions in Canada.
-Columbia sent some of its actors and crew members to Canada, including its Canadian-born employees.
+In 1936, a Canadian law required that American studios would have to release a certain quota of Canadian-made films in order to distribute their own Hollywood productions in Canada.
+Columbia, anxious to exert some control over the quality of the films, sent some of its actors and crew members to Canada, including its Canadian-born employees.
 Del Lord made one feature film there, What Price Vengeance (1937).

 Columbia promoted Lord to feature films in 1944.
-Curiously, most of Lord's Columbia features are action melodramas rather than slapstick comedies; he may have gotten these assignments based on his handling of his one previous Columbia feature, What Price Vengeance.
+Most of Lord's Columbia features are action melodramas rather than slapstick comedies; he may have gotten these assignments based on his handling of his one previous Columbia feature, What Price Vengeance.

+In 1945, Monogram Pictures announced that Del Lord would produce and direct its feature-length musical Swing Parade of 1946, which would feature the Three Stooges.
+Lord withdrew from the project, and Monogram assigned him to a Bowery Boys comedy, In Fast Company (1946).

-Lord worked briefly for Monogram Pictures in 1946, and returned to Columbia in 1948.
-In 1952 he directed Buster Keaton in an industrial featurette, A Paradise for Buster.
+In 1946, comedy star Hugh Herbert, then working in Columbia's short comedies, clashed with director Edward Bernds and refused to work with Bernds any longer.
+Producer Hugh McCollum asked Del Lord to return temporarily to the studio's short-subjects department, where he directed eight comedies with Herbert and one with the Stooges.
+In 1952, Lord directed Buster Keaton in an industrial featurette, A Paradise for Buster.
 Del Lord can be seen in an episode of TV's This Is Your Life, honoring Lord's old boss Mack Sennett.

 Death

-Del Lord died on March 23, 1970 in Calabasas, California and is interred in the Olivewood Memorial Park, in Riverside, California.
+Del Lord died on March 23, 1970, in Calabasas, California, and is interred in the Olivewood Memorial Park, in Riverside, California.

-Popular culture
+In popular culture

-Two rock bands took their names from the Stooges' frequently credited director: the Del-Lourds (of New Jersey, 1963) and the Del Lords (of New York, 1983-90 and 2010-13).
+Two rock bands took their names from the Stooges' frequently credited director: the Del-Lourds of New Jersey (1963) and The Del-Lords of New York City (1983–90 and 2010–13).